Link Search Menu Expand Document

 Use-Cases

-This is very useful when you would like to handle the following scenarios.
+This interface is useful for the following scenarios.

 • Converting a JSON column into a class object.